 In type 1 diabetes, the body can’t make insulin.
-Insulin is needed to help glucose enter cells for energy.
+Insulin is needed to help sugar (glucose) enter cells for energy.
 Without insulin, glucose builds up in the blood.
 This causes high blood glucose or high blood sugar.
-Type 1 diabetes may also be known as:
+In the past, type 1 diabetes was also called:

-Type 1 diabetes accounts for 5% of all diagnosed cases of diabetes in the U.S. Type 1 diabetes most often develops in children or young adults, but can start at any age.
+Type 1 diabetes accounts for between 5 out of 100 to 10 out of 100 diagnosed cases of diabetes in the U.S. Type 1 diabetes most often develops in children or young adults.
+But it can start at any age.

 The body's immune system attacks and destroys the cells in the pancreas that make insulin.
-Insulin lets glucose to enter the cells for energy.
+Insulin lets glucose enter the cells for energy.
 When glucose can’t enter the cells, it builds up in the blood.
-This deprives the cells of nutrition.
-It also results in high blood sugar.
+Then the cells don't get enough nutrition.
+It also causes high blood sugar.
 People with type 1 diabetes must take daily insulin shots and regularly check their blood sugar levels.

 Type 1 diabetes often appears suddenly.
 Symptoms may include:

-In children, symptoms may be similar to those of having the flu.
+In children, symptoms may seem like the flu.

 The symptoms of type 1 diabetes may look like other conditions or health problems.
 Always see your healthcare provider for a diagnosis.

 There are several ways to diagnose diabetes.
 It is best for the tests to be repeated on a second day to make sure of the diagnosis.

 A1C.
 The hemoglobin A1C test measures your average blood glucose for the past 2 to 3 months.
 Diabetes is diagnosed at an A1C of 6.5% or higher.

 Fasting plasma glucose (FPG).
 This test checks your blood glucose levels after fasting overnight.
 You may have water before this test is done, but nothing else.
 Diabetes is diagnosed at a fasting blood glucose of 126 mg/dl or higher.